Nile Empire – War in Heliopolis (2002)

 – Nile Empire: War for Heliopolis, Page 39-40

 It is that time of the month again.
 Prince Reviews Avalanche supplements time.
 A time of fear and wonder, when anything can happen.
 Sometimes it is good, oftentimes it is bad.
 This time the world has come round once more my faithful friends.
 The Year of the Black Sun is over.
 The Grand Conjunction has passed.
-The Hordes of Archaon have been broken at Middleheim (or at least this was the case pre-End Times chronology).
+The Hordes of Archaon have been repelled at Middleheim.
 Avalanche made a supplement.
 It has a strong historical basis.
 It sucks.
 Welcome to our regular programming.

 Nile empire: War in Heliopolis is a schizophrenic campaign setting supplement detailing Ancient Egypt in the historically accurate New Kingdom period.
 It uses this historical accuracy to posit an alternate history where Set convinces half the gods to join him to form the Desert Ennead and try to wrest all of creation from his more talented brother Osiris.
 The PCs are expected to work for the Pharaoh of all of Egypt to stop them.
 Hoo boy.

-In time honoured fashion, the book starts with a 19-page primer on ancient Egypt.
+In time honored fashion the book starts with a 19-page primer on ancient Egypt.
 A very vague, generic primer that holds all the wrong details.
 We begin with an overview of Egyptian history, starting with the Pre-Dynastic Period of 3182-3032 BC and going through each major period with about 1-4 paragraphs of text.
 Expect lists of rulers that came and went, with the odd description of their rule and some advances in Pyramid construction in the meantime.
 That’s it.
 Endless descriptions of Dynasties and pyramid construction advances and state reformations and so on and so forth.
-While this would be nice (if insufficient) information for the dedicated historical emulationist, I remind the jury that all this is meant to support a game where you must stop Geb from ripping apart Thebes by taking the Book of the Dead from a Tomb and fighting a mummy.
+While this would be nice (if insufficient) information for the dedicated historical emulationist or someone writing a highschool history paper, I remind the jury that all this is meant to support a game where you must stop Geb from ripping apart Thebes by taking the Book of the Dead from a Tomb and fighting a mummy.
 Anyway, the setting is just after Egypt has managed to once again wrest control of its people from the Nubian invader.
 In 1547 B.C, War was beginning.